CSCI-442-Mines/project-4-starter/README.rst

 2. All process priorities are treated as equal.

+* Priority queues in C++'s STL (Standard Library) are not always accurate.
+A Priority queue sorts it's entries based on a given priority.
+If this priority is the same, the order of these matching entries can't be guarenteed.
-* (FIX ME) Priority queues in C++'s STL are not very great.
-A much better one has been provided for you in ``src/utilities/stable_priority_queue/``, which is highly recommended for you to use.
+  To solve this we provide a much better implementation for you in ``src/utilities/stable_priority_queue/``, which is highly recommended for you to use.

 (3) Round Robin (RR)
 ~~~~~~~~~~~~~~~~~~~~

-...identical to OSTEP definition.

 * Tasks are scheduled in the order they are added to the ready queue